pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Tools.rst

 Tools
 -----

-:newterm:`Tools` attach to :ref:`selected models <ug-selection>` in the scene, adding interaction to perform a specific type of editing.
+:newterm:`Tools` are interactive objects that attach to :ref:`selected models
+<ug-selection>` in the scene to perform a specific type of editing.

 Tools are divided into two categories: